 If the plant is shutdown and the entry conditions for RHR/DHR and RHR/DHR cooling have not been met, then Appendix G does not apply.
 The inspectors shall contact the SRA for assistance.
 Appendix G is used to evaluate two categories of findings: those that actually cause an event or increase the likelihood of an event (i.e., precursor findings), and those that affect the ability to mitigate an event (i.e., condition findings).

 Typical events of interest are: losses of RHR/DHR, losses of RCS inventory, low temperature over pressurization (LTOP) events, and reactivity events.
-Another category of events is losses control, which are discussed in Section 4.3.
+Another category of events is losses of level control, which are discussed in Section 4.3.
 Losses of RHR/DHR include (but may not be limited to) those caused by RHR/DHR system isolation, LOOP, failure of the running pump, failure of cooling to the respective RHR/DHR heat exchanger, failure of system flow (e.g., flow divergence away from the RCS), etc. Losses of inventory may or may not progress to the point of losing RHR/DHR.
 Regardless, all losses of inventory should receive an appropriate review.

 Appendix G is used to screen shutdown findings for risk significance.
 When using this guidance to assess a finding, there are two possible outcomes: (1) the finding requires quantitative assessment (Phase 2 or Phase 3 analysis) to determine its risk significance, or (2) the finding can be screened as having very low risk significance (Green).
 The road map for shutdown inspection findings for SDP Phases 1 and 2 is shown in Figure 1.